 London and Slough Price Comparison

-There’s no doubt that London is recognised as having a high-cost of living when compared to the rest of the UK.
+There’s no doubt that London is recognised as having a high-cost of living when compared to the rest of the UK, and in this London and Slough price comparison, we discover how looking outside the capital can present a very attractive alternative.

 As we edge closer to the completion of the Elizabeth Line (otherwise known as Crossrail), it might surprise you how affordable the cost of living can be several stations away from the centre of the capital.